raushanmle/mlconcept/README.md

 ## About

 Myself Raushan Kumar, an energetic professional with a comprehensive background in analytics.
-Ability to handle multiple responsibilities, set priorities, communicate ideas to others, and respond positively to demanding situations.Experience in statistical tools and a keen communicator with strong problem solving, planning, presentation and people management skills.
+Ability to handle multiple responsibilities, set priorities, communicate ideas, and respond positively to demanding situations.
+Experience in statistical tools and a keen communicator with strong problem solving, planning, presentation and people management skills.

 <table>
   <tr>